aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 ## Relevant Reading
 * TWEETEVAL is a standardized test bed for seven tweet classification tasks.
 These are: sentiment analysis, emotion recognition, offensive language detection, hate speech detection, stance prediction, emoji prediction, and irony detection.
 [TWEETEVAL: Unified Benchmark and Comparative Evaluation for Tweet Classification](https://arxiv.org/pdf/2010.12421.pdf)

+## Future Work
+Using a recommendation system that understands context, relevance, and even your mood.
+Instead of just retreiving quotes, it ranks and refines them, ensuring the wisdom you get is tailored and on point.